JanetRossini/coaster/journal.md

 bad out of less than ten.
 I have one test failing, throwing an error that is not the one expected.
 Broadening the test gets me to green.
 Commit.

+I think one bug remains and I am not sure how to test for it or fix it.
+First, let's rename our classes.
+This will ensure that when Blender throws an error, we have a better chance of knowing whether it is our Vector or Blender's.

+Rename to VtVector and VtQuaternion.
+Green.
+Commit.